stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 signer about where to send the notification.
 In the NOTIFY(CDS) and NOTIFY(CSYNC) cases the child (the service that signs the child zone) knows the name of the parent zone and can look up the notification address there.
-In the NOTIFY(DNSKEY) case this is not possible.
-However, what is possible is to look up the notification address in the child zone itself.
-This works out as a requirement for multi-signer setups to work is that at least one external party (the multi-signer controller) has the ability to insert or modify RRsets in the child zone.
+In the NOTIFY(DNSKEY) case, there is no trivial target.

+However, it is possible to look up the notification address in the child zone itself.
+This translates into a requirement for multi-signer setups, namely that at least one external party (the multi-signer controller) has the ability to insert or modify RRsets in the child zone.
 Therefore the controller should be able to insert a record that documents the wanted address for DNSKEY notifications.